-Jacquie is an environmental educator and writer who is passionate about facilitating programs that inspire creative encounters with the outdoors.
-After receiving her B.A. and B.Ed. from SFU she has worked in a variety of educational settings, from teaching high school and elementary, to most recently spending two years running a one-room school.
-As an avid outdoorswoman, Jacquie believes getting people outside and re-connected to the natural world has the potential to create lasting social change by producing wilderness stewards who are keenly aware of the environmental challenges we face.
+Jacquie is an environmental educator, writer and artist who is passionate about facilitating programs that inspire creative encounters with the outdoors.
+After receiving her B.A. and B.Ed. from SFU she has worked in a variety of educational settings, teaching high school and elementary grades, running a one-room school, and working for wilderness camps.
+As an avid outdoorswoman, Jacquie believes getting people outside and re-connected to the natural world has the potential to create lasting social change by producing stewards who are keenly aware of the environmental challenges we face.

-Jacquie fell in love with the Fraser on her first SLLP trip down the river in 2012, and in September 2015 she plans on swimming its length with three other women in the 2015 Fraser River Swim Relay.
-She hopes to inspire others to learn about and care for their local watersheds.
+Jacquie fell in love with the Fraser on her first SLLP trip down the river in 2012, and spent the next four summers as a facilitator for the program.
+She has now retired from this position to work towards building a homestead and raising a family on Haida Gwaii.
+She hopes to inspire others to learn about small-scale food production and to care for their local watersheds.